HenryGinn/Einstein-s-Riddle-Solver-5/README.md

 - Characteristic: the various properties that an element can have.
 In Einstein's riddle these are house colour, number, pet, etc
 - Property: an option for a characteristic that an element could have.
 In Einstein's riddle, "red house" is a property of the Brit
 - Group: the collection of properties that an element could have as a characteristic.
 For example, the group of pets is dog, cat, bird, horse, and fish.
+- Concrete property: a property that is explicitely mentioned.
+"The uncle of the person who lives in the centre house" is not concrete, but "The person who lives in the centre house" is.

 ### Problem Size